We offer introductory and advanced courses in Python for both:

 - Efficient coding practices

-- Tools for benchmarking and profiling
+- Tools for benchmarking, profiling, and logging

 Day 3: Basics of Scientific Computing with Python